Roger Ebert: Critical style

-Ebert's reviews were also characterized by what has been called "dry wit."
+Ebert's reviews were also characterized by "dry wit."
 He often wrote in a deadpan style when discussing a movie's flaws; in his review of Jaws: The Revenge, he wrote that Mrs. Brody's "friends pooh-pooh the notion that a shark could identify, follow or even care about one individual human being, but I am willing to grant the point, for the benefit of the plot.
 I believe that the shark wants revenge against Mrs. Brody.
 I do.
 I really do believe it.
 After all, her husband was one of the men who hunted this shark and killed it, blowing it to bits.
-And what shark wouldn’t want revenge against the survivors of the men who killed it?
-Here are some things, however, that I do not believe" and went on to list the other ways the film strained credulity.
-In August 2005, after Rob Schneider insulted Los Angeles Times movie critic Patrick Goldstein (who had criticized Schneider's film Deuce Bigalow: European Gigolo) by commenting that Goldstein was unqualified because he had never won the Pulitzer Prize, Ebert intervened by stating that, as a Pulitzer winner, he was qualified to review the film, and bluntly told Schneider, "Your movie sucks."
-He later used this phrase as a title for another collection of his pans.
-After Ebert's illness, Schneider sent him flowers, signed "Your Least Favorite Movie Star."
-Ebert wrote that while Schneider made a bad film, he was not a bad man, and would be happy to give him a good review some day.
+And what shark wouldn't want revenge against the survivors of the men who killed it?
+Here are some things, however, that I do not believe", going on to list the other ways the film strained credulity.
+He wrote "Pearl Harbor is a two-hour movie squeezed into three hours, about how on Dec.
+7, 1941, the Japanese staged a surprise attack on an American love triangle.
+Its centerpiece is 40 minutes of redundant special effects, surrounded by a love story of stunning banality.
+The film has been directed without grace, vision, or originality, and although you may walk out quoting lines of dialog, it will not be because you admire them."